OrdnanceSurvey/openspace-ios-sdk/README.md

 // Other products [OS OpenSpace Pro]

+TODO: MJG to clarify if we can remove any of these

 - "10K"    // 1:10k
 - "10KR"   // 1:10k resampled
 - "10KBW"  // 1:10k Black and White